corpusculejs/corpuscule/packages/redux/docs/index.md

 ): PropertyDecorator;
 ```

-A decorator that makes a class property a reflection for the specific store
+Makes a class property a reflection for the specific store value.
+Whenever the
-value.
-Whenever the value is changed, the property receives an update as
+value is changed, the property receives an update as well.
-well.

 ```typescript
 @redux